What is a sonohysterogram?

-Sometimes, a woman may experience a pelvic tissue infection after a sonohysterogram.
+You may experience a pelvic tissue infection after a sonohysterogram.
 Symptoms of this condition can include fever, pain, and unusual discharge from the vagina.
-You should call your ob-gyn if you have these symptoms after a sonohysterogram.
+You should call your OB-GYN if you have these symptoms after a sonohysterogram.

-Because ultrasound uses sound waves instead of radiation, there is no radiation exposure during the test.
+Because ultrasound uses sound waves instead of radiation, there’s no radiation exposure during the test.

 A sonohysterogram is an alternative or a complementary diagnostic method to a magnetic resonance imaging (MRI) scan, hysteroscopy, or hysterosalpingogram (HSG).

-In contrast to the sonohysterogram, an HSG is a radiology test that does involve using X-rays.
-A doctor performs this procedure by injecting radioactive dye into the uterus.
+In contrast to the sonohysterogram, an HSG is a radiology test that involves using X-rays.
+Your doctor performs this procedure by injecting radioactive dye into the uterus.
 If the fallopian tubes are open, the contrast dye fills the tubes and shows up on an X-ray.

-This test is often indicated if a doctor can’t identify if there is an abnormality of the fallopian tubes by looking at a sonohysterogram or if fertility issues are being investigated.
+This test is often recommended if your doctor can’t identify if there’s an abnormality of the fallopian tubes by looking at a sonohysterogram or if fertility issues are being investigated.

-A sonohysterogram is a short, minimally invasive procedure that allows a doctor to visualize the uterine lining.
-Sometimes a doctor will recommend follow-up testing or treatments depending upon what they see during the ultrasound.
+A sonohysterogram is a short, minimally invasive procedure that allows Your doctor to visualize the uterine lining.
+Your doctor may recommend follow-up testing or treatments depending on what they see during the ultrasound.